Kirkpatrick Model of Training Evaluation

 What is the Kirkpatrick Model of Training Evaluation?

-Kirkpatrick’s Model of Training Evaluation is a model developed by Professor Donald Kirkpatrick in 1959 at the University of Wisconsin.
+The Kirkpatrick Model of Training Evaluation is a model developed by Professor Donald Kirkpatrick in 1959 at the University of Wisconsin.
 It is still used 40 years later to evaluate the effectiveness of training programmes.

-Kirkpatrick asked himself about the importance of evaluation in a training process and what impact value is given to the work actions of the trainees and how this process can positively contribute to the development of skills and improvement of processes in the workplace.
+Donald Kirkpatrick asked himself about the importance of evaluation in a training process and what impact value is given to the work actions of the trainees and how this process can positively contribute to the development of skills and improvement of processes in the workplace.

 This model is also known as the Kirkpatrick Levels or the Four Levels Model.
 The aim of this model is to evaluate training programmes and their effect after a lesson or class has been given to the participants, in this case in the business area.
 This model has four levels of evaluation: reaction, learning, behaviour and results, which are the evaluation guide in the training action.